Music Curriculum

 Performances

-We also support children’s links with musical events taking place in city venues in the wider community by offering places and tickets for any other performances or events throughout the year.
-We also advertise opportunities for children to participate in musical activities across the region.
+We also support children’s links with musical events taking place in the wider community by offering places and tickets for any other performances or events throughout the year.
+We also advertise opportunities for children to participate in musical activities across the region, particularly in regard to the musical activities available to them through the Nottingham Music Hub (please see their website for further details).